NREL/rex/examples/xarray/README.rst

 You can see that we have a ``LazilyIndexedArray`` instance around the custom ``RexArrayWrapper`` object.
 Notably, there is no data shown.

-You can get the data to load into memory like so:
+You can get the data to load into memory like so, although be careful as loading this for the full-sized WIND/NSRDB files will load tens or hundreds of GB into memory:

 .. code-block:: python